Terrapin: Etymology

 The name "terrapin" is derived from the word in the torope that referred to the species Malaclemys terrapin, the diamondback terrapin.
 It appears that the term became part of common usage during the colonial era of North America and was carried back to Great Britain.
 Since then, it has been used in common names for freshwater species of Testudines in the English language, but is not as widely used in North America.

-Terrapins gave their name to a colloquialism for the War of 1812 — 'the Terrapin War' — because, through the blockade, the United States was shut up tight in its shell like a terrapin against the British invasionary forces.
+Terrapins gave their name to a colloquialism for the War of 1812 — 'the Terrapin War' — because, through the blockade, the United States was shut up tight in its shell like a terrapin against the British forces.

 Species

 The International Union for Conservation of Nature (IUCN) Red List of Threatened Species — also known as the 'IUCN Red List' or 'Red Data Book' — inventory of the global conservation status and extinction risk of biological species, place most species terrapins as "threatened with extinction" — between vulnerable species and critically endangered.